nickdrummond/star-wars-ontology/readme.txt

 Containment very useful for locations - Han killed Greedo in the Outer Rim - Cantina in Mos Eisely on Tatooine in Outer Rim Shmi is related to Kylo Ren.

+Specificity
+People born before a date
+Roles and other hierarchies allow low-specificity
+No need to name everything (parents etc)

 Modularity
 We could modularise our ontology into each episode/series - only exposing the facts as they are exposed Nice to make assertions about Anakin and Darth Vader separately, but allow the inference to match

 Todo